Mixerou/delivo/README.md

 - **PATCH** version when you make backwards compatible bug fixes

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+## License

+This project is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.